iteravirgo/bcsitera.github.io/apps/Public-Sector-Accounting/docs/en-us/help.md

 <br><br>

 ### Chart of Accounts
-Specify for each G/L Account a corresponding State Account No. *This field can be found on G/L Account card and on Chart of Accounts.*
+Specify for each G/L Account a corresponding State Account No. *This field can be found on G/L Account card and on Chart of Accounts.*<br>
-When State Account No. is entered, solution shall check the mandatory dimensions for that account in State G/L Accounts. **If a dimension is mandatory or conditionally mandatory then solution will add Code Mandatory value posting condition to Default Dimensions** for that G/L Account. ***Note!** If for certain G/L Account User determines that no transaction with Cashflow conditional dimension shall ever be posted there, User should manually remove Code Mandatory value posting condition from Default Dimensions concerning  Transaction Partner and/or Business Activity dimension.*
+When State Account No. is entered, solution shall check the mandatory dimensions for that account in State G/L Accounts. **If a dimension is mandatory or conditionally mandatory then solution will add Code Mandatory value posting condition to Default Dimensions** for that G/L Account.<br>
+***Note!** If for certain G/L Account User determines that no transaction with Cashflow conditional dimension shall ever be posted there, User should manually remove Code Mandatory value posting condition from Default Dimensions concerning  Transaction Partner and/or Business Activity dimension.*
 <br><br>

 ### State Transaction Partners
-For initial setup User should create Transaction Partners.
+For initial setup User should create Transaction Partners.<br>
-User can **download Transaction Partners XML file** from Balance Reports Information System with button "Download fresh Partners XML".
+User can **download Transaction Partners XML file** from Balance Reports Information System with button "Download fresh Partners XML".<br>
-User can **import/update*** **Transaction Partners** from XML file with button "Import Partners From XML".
+User can **import/update*** **Transaction Partners** from XML file with button "Import Partners From XML".<br>
 **Note!
 Since there are no unique identifiers in state created XML file, then record shall be updated only if same combination of Code + Name + Valid from date exists.
 Otherwise a new record will be created.*
 <br><br>

 ### Customers/Vendors
 For every Customer/Vendor User should **specify a corresponding Transaction Partner**.
-This can be done **on Customer/Vendor card** in section State Accounting information.
+This can be done **on Customer/Vendor card** in section State Accounting information.<br>
 When Transaction Partner Id is selected, solution adds corresponding Transaction Partner code to Transaction Partner dimension values and also a default dimension with that dimension value code along with value posting condition Same Code is added to Customer/Vendor.
 <br><br>

 ### Bank Accounts
 For every bank's cash account User should **specify a Constant State TP Dimension**.
-This can be done on Bank Account Card.
+This can be done on Bank Account Card.<br>
-This specifies constant transaction partner dimension for current bank account's bank and therefore **there is no need for Default dimension value**.
+This specifies constant transaction partner dimension for current bank account's bank and therefore **there is no need for Default dimension value**.<br>
-This dimension value will be used in State Balance Report, if field "Use Constant Bank Account TP Code" is selected in table State G/L Accounts.
+This dimension value will be used in State Balance Report, if field "Use Constant Bank Account TP Code" is selected in table State G/L Accounts.<br>
 ***Note!** When using Constant State Transaction Partner dimension value on Bank Account card, a Default dimension Code Mandatory value posting condition for corresponding G/L Account (look via Bank Acc.
 Posting Group) should be removed.*
 <br><br>